 This chest contained what Paul needed to complete his writings.

 "We can deduce that this chest contained Paul’s own writings - as well as extra sheets of parchment or animal skins that had been made into blank pages for writing.
-Once Timothy and Mark arrived with these items, Paul could then add the final inspired additions to his Epistles.
-Because Paul had already canonized eleven of his Epistles earlier in 63 A.D., this final canonization probably required little editing."
-(Holy Bible a Faithful Version (HBFV), Second Edition, page 69)
+Once Timothy and Mark arrived with these items, Paul could then add the final inspired additions to his Epistles. " (Holy Bible a Faithful Version (HBFV), Second Edition, page 69)